 The NAS was released alongside the Ministerial Guidelines and the SMS Standard for public consultation, which closed on 1 December 2025.

-To have your say or to read more, visit the NTC website.
+To read more, visit the NTC website.